 Black bears will also occasionally kill young deer or moose calves.

 It is estimated that there are at least 600,000 black bears in North America.
 In the United States, there are estimated to be over 300,000 individuals.
-However, the Louisiana black bear (Ursus americanus luteolu) and Florida black bear (Ursus americanus floridanus) are threatened subspecies with small populations.
+However, the Louisiana black bear (Ursus americanus luteolu) and Florida black bear (Ursus americanus floridanus) are unique subspecies with small populations.
+The Louisiana black bear is federally listed as a threatened species and the Florida black bear is estimated to number 3,000.

 The American black bear is distributed throughout North America, from Canada to Mexico and in at least 40 states in the U.S. They historically occupied nearly all of the forested regions of North America, but in the U.S. they are now restricted to the forested areas less densely occupied by humans.
 In Canada, black bears still inhabit most of their historic range except for the intensively farmed areas of the central plains.
 In Mexico, black bears were thought to have inhabited the mountainous regions of the northern states but are now limited to a few remnant populations.